George B. Anderson: Military career and marriage

 Following his training, Anderson was sent to California to assist in the survey of a proposed railroad route before joining his regiment at Fort Chadbourne in Texas.
 On December 13, 1855, he was promoted to first lieutenant.
 He commanded his cavalry troop in the march from Texas across the plains to Fort Riley, Kansas.
 In 1858, he was the adjutant of the regiment while serving in the Utah Territory during the Utah War and promoted to Captain.
 In 1859, he was ordered to Louisville, Kentucky, for duty as a recruiting officer.
 There, he met and married Mildred Ewing.
 He also served another stint as Adjutant from August 1858 to September 1859.

-Civil War service
+Civil War

 With the outbreak of the Civil War, Anderson resigned his U.S. Army commission on April 25, 1861, and returned home.
 The Governor of North Carolina, John Willis Ellis, appointed him as colonel of the 4th North Carolina Infantry on July 16.
 Anderson commanded the Confederate garrison at Manassas, Virginia, from October 14, 1861, to March 25, 1862.

 Historian Douglas Southall Freeman wrote of Anderson, "All the physical excellencies coveted by soldiers were abundantly his - a handsome figure, fine horsemanship, a clear musical voice, a commanding presence.
 His discipline had seemed as mild as his blue-gray eyes, but it had been firm.
 In battle, as he rode calmly alert, with his golden beard flowing, he had inspired his fine regiments."